 Like Rietvlei, Weston village did not develop into a town.
 The railway arrived in 1884 and crossed the Mooi River two kilometers upstream from Weston.
 After the station was built, most commercial activity moved to the new village of Lawrenceville, later to be called Mooi River.

 During the Boer was, the 1100 hectar Weston town lands were used as a remount depot to supply horses to the British army.
-This depot was closed in 1913 and the building ere handed over to the Natal Provincial Administration for the establishment of an agricultural high school.
+This depot was closed in 1913 and the buildings were handed over to the Natal Provincial Administration for the establishment of an agricultural high school.
 Thus it was that in 1914 the well known Weston Agricultural College was founded.
-For more than 90+ years it has trained future farmers both academically and in the practical aspects of agriculture.
+For more than 100 years it has trained future farmers both academically and in the practical aspects of agriculture.

 An easy 15 minutes drive south of Mooi River is the hamlet of Rosetta, lying at an altitude of 1429m.
 In 1895 Kamberg and surrounding farmers petitioned the Colonial government to erect a station at or near the Meshlyn road drift.
 By 1897 the station, which became the rail-head for Kamberg was built.
 It was first called Springvale, but later named Rosetta after a farm a few kilometers up the Kamberg road.
 In the meantime, the need to use the drift over the Mooi River was eliminated by the construction of the Meshlyn bridge in 1896.
 A hundred plus years later it is still in daily use.

 The historic Rosetta Hotel was built in 1897 and the village developed into a thriving little center with two trading stores, a mill and, of course, a post office.
 Rosetta became well known as a health and fishing resort for coast-weary visitors as well as the center of a productive agricultural region.